 Raleigh, N.C. – North Carolina House Appropriations Chairman Dean Arp (R-Union) and Deputy Majority Leader Stephen Ross (R-Alamance) introduced House Bill 583 Pay-As-You-Go Capital & Infrastructure Fund at a press conference Thursday, legislation to improve the state’s approach to long-term funding of public roads and buildings.
 Continue reading “House Lawmakers Propose $3 Billion Infrastructure, Debt Reduction Plan”

 Raleigh, N.C. – Four Republican leaders in the North Carolina House of Representatives have filed legislation seeking to reform the state’s child welfare and social service systems to better serve and protect vulnerable citizens.
 Continue reading “Child Welfare and Social Services Reforms Sought by North Carolina House Leaders”

-Raleigh, N.C. – The North Carolina House of Representatives passed House Bill 39 Wednesday to improve the state’s higher education system by streamlining the UNC Board of Governors’ oversight of services for students and faculty.
-Continue reading “Speaker Moore Supports Streamlining UNC Board of Governors”
+Raleigh, N.C. – The North Carolina House of Representatives appointed six members to four-year terms on the UNC Board of Governors Wednesday: Continue reading “North Carolina House Elects Six Members to UNC Board of Governors”